lbarriosh/cygnus-cloud/README.md

   how to install and use the basic tools used during the development process.
 * Memoria: this directory contains the main project documentation source.
 All its content is written in LaTeX through LyX, and "Memoria.lyx" is the master file.
-* src: this directory includes the latest stable version's source code.
-Its main subdirectories are src/Infraestructura (this directory contains the CygnusCloud infrastructure's source) and src/web (this directory contains the web application's source).
+* src: this directory includes the latest stable version source code.
+Its main subdirectories are src/Infraestructura (this directory contains the CygnusCloud infrastructure's source code) and src/web (this directory contains the web application's source code).

 Project documentation
 ---------------------
-The project documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf) includes the CygnusCloud system's design (explained in detail) and the user's manual.
+The project documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf) includes the CygnusCloud system design (explained in detail) and the user's manual.

 All the source code is written in English and is also commented.
 Although and the project documentation is written in Spanish, if you don't speak Spanish and want to ask something to us, don't be shy!